kpreisser/SimpleSocketClient/README.md

 - Supports TCP connections with a dual-mode socket (IPv6 and IPv4) and optionally using TLS
 - Supports WebSocket connections (sending text messages and receiving text or binary messages)
 - Supports half-closing the socket (send channel) before fully closing it
-- Binary messages are encoded/decoded using a specified encoding like Windows-1252 (1 charater per byte) or UTF-8
+- Binary messages are encoded/decoded using a specified encoding like Windows-1252 (1 character per byte) or UTF-8

 ## Example (TCP):